Jasper-Nelligan/ByteLog/README.md

 ## Setup

+Make sure you have Node.js (v18 or higher) installed.
+Then, follow these steps:

 1. Clone or download this repository
-1. Run `npm install` in your terminal.
-Make sure you have Node.js (v18 or higher) installed.
+1. Run `npm install --legacy-peer-deps` in your terminal.
+For the purposes of this demo project, please use `--legacy-peer-deps` to ignore incompatibilities.
 1. Create a `.env` file in the root, and add the following environment variable:

     ```